voytech/tabulate/README.md

 - You need to export objects into:
     - excel (xlsx),
-    - pdf (WIP)
+    - pdf (currently work in progress)

 - Exported data needs to be table-formatted.

-- You want reuse table definition to convey exporting to possibly many tabular formats (excel, pdf)
+- You want to reuse tabular structure and apply it to many tabular formats (excel, pdf)

-- You need to apply style attributes (font family, colors, borders ...) on columns, rows, or selected cells in format agnostic manner (e.g. same styles can be applied on both: xlsx and pdf files).
+- You need to preserve consistent and file format agnostic styling (e.g. same cell styles can be applied on both: xlsx and pdf files).

-- You don't like to mix high level business logic with more technical implementation.

-- You want to register new attributes for cells, rows, columns or table.
+- You need means to add new styles or other attributes.

-- You want to extend (wrap) DSL type-safe API.
+- You want to operate using extensible and type-safe API (DSL)

 ## You should not use this library if: